-That a leaf may be perennial or decidous is the result of an adaptation of the plant to the environtment and it depends fundamentally on the climatic conditions where the plant grows and of the peculiarities of the soil where it is rooted.
+That a leaf may be perennial or deciduous is the result of an adaptation of the plant to the environment and it depends fundamentally on the climatic conditions where the plant grows and of the peculiarities of the soil where it is rooted.

-In the mediterranean forests the process is different.
-Let us take, for example, the case of an evergreen oak (Quercus ilex) The evergreen oak is a characteristic perennial tree of these forests, so it has small leaves, covered with a waxen cuticule that provides them a hardened texture, which is known as sclerophyllous.
+In the Mediterranean forests the process is different.
+Let us take, for example, the case of an evergreen oak (Quercus ilex) The evergreen oak is a characteristic perennial tree of these forests, so it has small leaves, covered with a waxen cuticula that provides them a hardened texture, which is known as sclerophyllous.

 How are plant leaves in the Mediterranean climate?